 In many cases, however, the problem may be that your AC unit is just old and needs to be replaced.
 If you see that your AC unit is not working properly and it has been running for a long time without cooling effectively, then you may want to consider replacing the system before it completely breaks down.
 A professional HVAC technician can assess whether or not your unit is simply aging or if there are deeper issues at hand.

 Replacing your AC system will be expensive, but it will also save you time and money in the long run.
-A new AC system can help you to eliminate costly repairs and ensure that your home is properly cooled throughout the entire year.
+A new AC system can help you eliminate costly repairs and ensure that your home is properly cooled throughout the entire year.

-If AC running but not cooling, it is never a good sign.
-There are many things that may be contributing to the problem, but a professional AC repair service can help you to locate the problem and find a solution so that you can get your AC system back in working order as quickly as possible.
+If the AC is running but not cooling, it is never a good sign.
+There are many things that may be contributing to the problem, but a professional AC repair service can help you locate the problem and find a solution so that you can get your AC system back in working order as quickly as possible.

 For more information on servicing your HVAC unit or to schedule a service call, contact Spectrum Heating and Air today!
 We provide affordable services for all kinds of air conditioning repair and maintenance needs.
 Call today to speak with one of our trained professionals.